swarmfund/swarm-network-governance/GAPs/GAP_ 1580378981_SWM-Masternodes-Fund.md

 New GAPs to improve the Swarm Masternodes Fund are welcome.

-If a future GAP will vote to close the Swarm Masternodes Fund entirely, all of the (remainig) tokens will be redistributed proportionally to the original contributors' wallets.
+If a future GAB will approve closing the Swarm Masternodes Fund entirely, all of the (remaining) tokens will be redistributed to the original wallets in a way proportionate to their contribution.

 ## Purpose and rationale for the policy change and its intended outcomes